 To delete a comment, select the comment and press Backspace or Delete.

-To rename your Motion Graphics template, click the name field of the template, and enter a new name.
+To name or rename your Motion Graphics template, click the name field of the template, and enter a new name.

 You can set the poster frame for your template.
 The poster frame is used as the thumbnail image for your template in Creative Cloud libraries and the Essential Graphics panel in Premiere Pro.